 AT&T, which ran slightly behind Verizon, came up with an excellent marketing strategy.
 While they developed their 5G network, the company released 5th Generation Evolution (5GE).

 The tactic was brilliant; AT&T never stated that it was 5G, but that it was the next evolution of mobile internet.
+So, what is 5GE?
 In reality, it was a retitled version of 4G LTE-A, which is only slightly faster than 4G.
 True, it was an evolution, but not the evolution people thought they were getting.

 Now there are a lot of letters going on with these services, so let’s break them down: